onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

                 <ul>
                     <li>You estimate accurate timelines for tasks and deliver work at a steady, predictable pace to hit your deadlines.</li>
                     <li>You effectively use a variety of testing methods and monitoring tools to ensure the quality and production readiness of your work before and after release.</li>
-                    <li>You consider and build for many different use cases but avoid over engineering.</li>
+                    <li>You consider and build for many different use cases but avoid over-engineering.</li>
                     <li>You ship complete solutions, but release them in small, safe patches.</li>
                     <li>You're a responsible user of our shared infrastructure, considering the effect your work has outside your team and ensuring you are not diminishing their delivery.</li>
                     <li>You identify important tradeoffs and negotiate them, either independently or with your team.</li>